stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-3-ha-dns/jump-box-access.md

 A typical workflow looks like this:

-1. SSH into the jump box
+1. SSH into the administration system
 2. verify connectivity to the target Pi
-3. SSH from the jump box into the desired node
+3. SSH into the desired node
 4. perform maintenance, validation, or troubleshooting
 5. exit back through the same path